NavyaG-lab/Tech-writer/onboarding/introduction.md

 Now let's move away from the repl a bit to start to write the flow.

 We want an endpoint that only who has the `admin` scope can use.
 Add a new endpoint to the `service` namespace.
+This endpoint should receive a json body with the s3 path associated with the key `s3-path`.
+To extract the body parameters on your handler you need to extract the `:body-params` key in the arg list of the `defhandler` (in the same level as the `:components` is)

-This flow will get the files from s3 and produce a message to kafka, so in the handler triggered by the new endpoint we'll extract the s3 and producer component.

-To use the s3 component on the http handler we need to add it as a dependency to the webapp component(in the `service.components` namespace).
+This flow will cache locally the files from s3 and produce messages to kafka.
+So in the handler triggered by the new endpoint we'll extract the s3 and producer component.
+But before using the s3 component on the http handler we need to add it as a dependency to the webapp component(in the `service.components` namespace).
+The producer already is a dependecy of this component.

-This endpoint will call a `controller` function that will control the flow.
-All the deterministic without side effects functions go into a `logic` namespace, try to extract as many as these functions as possible.
+The endpoint you are creating will call a `controller` function that will control the flow.
+All the deterministic and without side effects functions go into a `logic` namespace, try to extract as many as these functions as possible.

 The flow will download the files from s3 and for each entry in all files it will produce a message on kafka

 ---

 ## Producing and consuming to kafka

-The namespaces responsible for producing and consuming messages to and from kafka are `service.diplomat.producer` and `service.diplomat.consumer` respectively.
-Take a look at `savings-accounts` to understand how they work.
+The namespaces responsible for producing and consuming messages to and from kafka are `service.diplomat.producer` and `service.diplomat.consumer`, respectively.
+Take a look at `savings-accounts` to grasp how they work.

 To produce a message we need to convert the data to a wire schema.
-We read the messages in the avro schema, now we need a function to convert it to a wire schema; this kind of functions live on namespaces under `service.adapters`.
+We are reading the messages in the avro schema, so we need a function to convert this avro in our a wire schema; this kind of functions live on namespaces under `service.adapters`.

 But before defining the adapting function we need to define the wire schema.
 Usually these schemas live on [common-schemata](https://github.com/nubank/common-schemata).
 But since this is a pet project we can define them under `service.models` (don't tell anybody I recommended that ;) )

-Now you write the function that avro-schema->wire-schema.
-These adapters functions are called on the edges (consumer, producer, https)
+Now you can write the function that avro-schema->wire-schema.
+These adapters functions are called on the edges(consumer, producer, https), so we don't have to deal with wire data inside our service.

-Everytime you use a new topic you need to register it on `kafka_topics` in the `resources/service_config.json.base` file
+Everytime you use a new topic you need to register it on `kafka_topics` in the `resources/service_config.json.base` file.

-We'll consume the topic we just produced the messages (yes, it doesn't make a lot of sense in our case - it's just so you see producing/consuming of messages)
+We'll consume the topic we just produced the messages(yes, it doesn't make a lot of sense in this case - it's just so you see producing/consuming of messages).

 ---